Donald Trump 2024 presidential campaign: Aftermath

-Results

 Donald Trump's campaign was successful.
 He won the 2024 presidential election with 312 electoral votes and 49.8% of the popular vote.
 He carried 31 states out of 50, including all seven swing states.
 One of them, Nevada, had last gone to the Republican presidential candidate in 2004.
 Trump's victory was "decisive"; he was the first Republican since George W. Bush in 2004 to win the national popular vote (unlike his 2016 victory and his 2020 defeat), as well as the first non-incumbent Republican since George H. W. Bush in 1988 to do so.
 All 50 states, including Washington D.C., shifted to the Republican Party, for the first time since 1976 in which the popular vote margin in all 50 states and Washington D.C. swung in the same direction from the previous election.
 However, Trump's triumph was not a landslide.
 He only won a plurality of the popular vote, with his 49.8% total being one of the slimmest of a winning candidate in American history.